tbrania1202/Web-Application-For-Activity-Tracking/README.md

 - Clean, responsive UI built with HTML, CSS, and JavaScript
 - MongoDB integration for persistent data storage
 - Dynamic form fields based on user selections
-- Sorting and filtering according to available parameters *(in progress)*
+- Sorting and filtering according to available parameters
 - Visual statistics *(in progress)*
 - Report generation *(in progress)*
 - Downloading reports as PDF or sending to email *(in progress)*